 Ingredients & Substitutes

-- Ripe Tomatoes: I highly recommend using Roma, Plum, or Vine tomatoes or any sweet medium tomatoes with a thin and vibrant red skin.
-Or substitute with large tomatoes and peel away any thick skin.
+- Ripe Tomatoes: Use Roma, Plum, or Vine tomatoes or any sweet medium-sized tomatoes with a thin and vibrant red skin.
+Or use large tomatoes and remove the thick skin.
 Avoid using small or tiny tomatoes, like cherry or grape tomatoes.

 - Large Eggs